 After the milk has thickened into curds, the curds are rinsed with warm water.
 The temperature of the water, even by a few degrees, can affect the flavor of the cheese.
 The water thoroughly removes whey from the curds and along with it, lactose (milk) sugar.
 Removing the lactose means the bacteria has nothing left to feed on and will stop producing lactic acid.
 Less lactic acid means the cheese will have a sweeter flavor.

-Because the curds are rinsed to remove lactose and because many types of gouda are aged for so long (removing more moisture (whey) and therefore lactose) gouda tends to have less lactose then other types of cheese.
-Some cheesemakers claim that their gouda has non-measurable amounts of lactose and is therefore easy to digest even for those with lactose intolerance.
+Because the curds are rinsed to remove lactose and because many types of Gouda are aged for so long, Gouda tends to have less lactose than other types of cheese.

 Boerenkaas is the Dutch word that's equivalent to "farmstead" cheese in the United States.
 That is, cheese made from the milk of animals who live on the same farm where the cheese is made.
 However, the word Boerenkaas also goes one step further, requiring that all cheese labeled as Boerenkaas must also be made with raw (unpasteurized) milk.
 Only a small percentage of Dutch Gouda can be called Boerenkaas.